STD Nurse Clinician Training

 The application must be signed by the student and her/his supervisor.
 If you have problems accessing or downloading or completing the application form, contact Jacqueline McIver at email@example.com or 919-966-3309.

 Send the completed application to firstname.lastname@example.org before July 25, 2014.

 Registration and Fees

 After your application is approved, you will receive a link to the online registration form.
-You must submit your registration and first payment (see below) on or before December 23, 2013.
+You must submit your registration and payment (see below) on or before August 15, 2014.

-Important: The first registration fee payment must be received or postmarked no later than DECEMBER 23, 2013, or your registration will be CANCELLED.
+Important: The payment must be received or postmarked no later than August 15, 2014, or your registration will be CANCELLED.

 Contact Jean Davison at email@example.com for more information about the challenge exam or to see if you meet the requirements to challenge this course.
 The challenge fee is $250.

 Confirmation of registration will be done only by email.
 If you do not have email capability, please give us a colleague’s email address so we can transmit your confirmation.
 If you have not received your confirmation within two weeks of registering, please email Jacqueline McIver at firstname.lastname@example.org.

 Cancellation and Refund Policies

 If you find that you cannot attend this course, you must cancel no later than August 15, 2014.
 Any cancellation received after this date will be charged the full registration fee.